OWN VOICE. ~ InPerspective by Gregg Dieguez

 These other planets are nature’s experiments, confirming the 19th century science which proved the causes of our current Climate Crisis.
 Let’s review those basics…

 1. Being close to something hot makes you hot.

-Of course, we knew this from getting closer to campfires.
+Of course, we knew this from getting closer to campfires on a cold mountain night.
 And on a cold night, you can feel the obverse by moving away from the fire.
 Back in the 19th century two scientists, Stefan and Boltzmann, came up with a mathematical theory to explain this campfire fact, which was confirmed by other scientists.
 We’re in the neighborhood of the Sun, which radiates heat.

 So how hot should the Earth be?